edansteen/edansteen.github.io/projects/snake.md

 link: "https://github.com/edansteen/snake"
 header: "Snake in Java"
 ---
-In my senior year of highschool I built this Snake game using pure Java and its Swing library.
+In my final year of highschool I built this Snake game using pure Java and its Swing library.

-The entire project took me less than a week and a handful of hours in a pre-ChatGPT era, which showcases my problem solving ability and the proficiency I had with Java at the time.
-Unfortunately I haven't touched Java since, but I've still got the same problem-solving ability, which is more important anyway.
+The entire project took me only a handful of hours, which showcases both my problem solving ability and the proficiency I had with Java at the time.
+I got a lot of practice integrating classes effectively in Object-Oriented Programming, and of course had a lot of fun testing the final game and learning how to implement it.
+I received a score of 95% for the project, so needless to say it turned out pretty well!